echronos/echronos/components/blocking-mutex/docs.md

 This function waits a maximum *timeout* number of ticks to acquire the specified mutex.

 Its behaviour matches that of [<span class="api">mutex_lock</span>], except that the maximum amount of time that the calling task can be blocked is bounded by the *timeout* number of ticks given.
-The system designer should ensure that the RTOS [<span class="api">timer_tick</span>] API is called for each tick.
 For more information, see [Time and Timers].

 If <span class="api">mutex_lock_timeout</span> successfully acquires the mutex, it returns true.
 Otherwise, it returns false.

 The system designer should not use this function to attempt to acquire a mutex previously acquired by the same task without releasing it in between.
-Attempting to do so will trigger an API assertion error if the [`api_asserts`] configuration item is enabled.

 [[/timeouts]]